shazow/foundry.nix/README.md

 Then run `nix develop` to enter a shell with foundry binaries (`forge` and `cast`) present.

 Running `nix flake update` will repin to the latest foundry release from this repo (auto-updates daily).

+## NixOS Caveat

+The foundry `forge` and `cast` binaries are auto-ELF-patched to work on NixOS, but by default `forge` will attempt to fetch `solc` binaries which are not patched.
+To avoid this, `--no-auto-detect` must be used with a locally-installed `solc`.
+See: [foundry#545](https://github.com/gakonst/foundry/issues/545)